github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 1. **{% data variables.secret-scanning.partner_alerts_caps %}** Runs automatically on all public repositories and public npm packages.
 Service providers can partner with {% data variables.product.company_short %} to provide their secret formats for scanning, hence the term "partners." {% data reusables.secret-scanning.partner-program-link %} Any strings that match patterns that were provided by secret scanning partners are reported directly to the relevant partner.
 For more information, see TODO:

 Any strings that match patterns provided by secret scanning partners, by other service providers, or defined by you or your organization, are reported as alerts in the **Security** tab of repositories.
 If a string in a public repository matches a partner pattern, it is also reported to the partner.
-For more information, see the "[About {% data variables.secret-scanning.user_alerts %}](#about-secret-scanning-alerts-for-users)" section below.{% endif %}
+For more information, see TODO: the About secret scanning for users section below.{% endif %}

 About {% data variables.secret-scanning.user_alerts %}{% ifversion ghes %} on {% data variables.product.product_name %}{% endif %}